Since its founding in 1962, the T.L.L. Temple Foundation has invested more than $440 million, primarily to strengthen communities in Deep East Texas.

 Email: wynnrosser (at) tlltemple.foundation

-Wynn has received several awards, including the H.S.
+Wynn’s awards and recognition include the H.S.
 Warwick Research Award for Outstanding Doctoral Dissertation in the area of Alumni Relations and Educational Advancement and the Distinguished Former Student of Texas A&M University’s Department of Agriculture Leadership Education and Communications.
 He also was awarded an honorary associate of arts degree from El Paso Community College.

-He is past chair of the Grantmakers for Education Board of Directors and is chair-elect of the Texas Education Grantmakers Advocacy Consortium (TEGAC).
+He is past chair of the Grantmakers for Education Board of Directors and is chair of the Texas Education Grantmakers Advocacy Consortium (TEGAC).
 He is also a lecturer in the Bush School of Government and Public Service at Texas A&M.

 Boggy Slough Conservation Area